 I took this winter photo back in 2007, and it reminds me of great hope and huge loss.
 After spending 27 years in the humid, bug-infested south, I was back home in New England and loving every moment of my first winter with snow in years.
 I took pictures every day I think.
 This is a scene from my back yard after a nice storm had passed.
 I say “nice” because it dropped a bunch of that sparkling white stuff I had been longing to play in and witness.
 I wanted a white Christmas, and New Hampshire nearly always cooperated in the eleven years I lived there.
+I love the change of seasons and winter is part of it.
+It’s a long season, but we are all in it together, and somehow get through the worst ones.

 We had moved together as a family, but ultimately I ended up alone, with a son dependent upon me to provide a decent life.
 I couldn’t take a little boy away from his father, no matter how much that father lacked the qualities to actually be a father.
 So I stuck it out until my son graduated and wanted to move away.
 Then it was his choice.
 I did my part.
 But it wasn’t easy getting by alone in a place known for it’s costly living expenses.
 By the time I left my New Hampshire home, I had moved 5 times, finally settling into a little fixer-upper for my final years there.